Esther Aguigui: Adjutant General

 On January 27, 2019, Guam Governor Lou Leon Guerrero nominated Lieutenant Colonel Esther Aguigui to be the next adjutant general of Guam, replacing Brigadier General Roderick R. Leon Guerrero who had been serving as adjutant general since 2015.
 The appointment was met with controversy as to whether or not Aguigui met the qualifications and rank to take command of the Guam National Guard, and due to a letter of reprimand issued to her by the outgoing Adjutant General.
 The reprimand was later found to have been inappropriately issued.
 However her rank caused Brigadier General Diron J. Cruz, the current Assistant Adjutant General to resign to avoid being subordinate to a lower ranking officer.
 To address this issue, the Guam Government state that Adjutant General is a position and not a rank.
 While awaiting formal approval by the Guam Legislature, Aguigui was promoted to the state-level rank of colonel on March 15, 2019, by Governor Guerrero.
-Her federal recognition as a Colonel is pending, due to undisclosed reasons despite a personal appeal from the Governor of Guam.
+Her federal recognition as a Colonel was pending, due to undisclosed reasons, despite a personal appeal from the Governor of Guam.

 Aguigui was unanimously approved by the Guam Legislature as the Adjutant General on April 16, 2019.
 Governor Guerrero promoted Aguigui to the rank of major general of the Guam Militia on May 5, 2019.
 Her promotion has proven controversial as Guam law states that "No person shall be a member of the Guam Militia while a federally recognized member of the National Guard, or any active or reserve military organization." and Major General (GU) Aguigui continues to hold the federally recognized rank of Lieutenant Colonel.
 Aguigui has also received criticism for her staff picks and leadership from members of the Guam National Guard in letters sent to the Governor of Guam.

+Aguigui retired from the military in 2023 and was succeeded by Michael Cruz.